 You know, in many countries you can't register a trademark unless you're actually going to use it (or a similar one that you're protecting) for something.
 Of course, the page includes the usual ``search tool'' returning paid links irrelevant to your search terms.
 And it deposits three cookies, so now you know something less appetizing than store brand.

 What, back already?
 Well, I didn't claim they would confirm my antiperspirants claim.
 Clean Arms for Community seems to be a gang-tattoo removal program operating at a juvenile facility, the ``Southern Youth Correctional Reception Center and Clinic.''
-The word ``Southern'' here refers to southern California; the facility is in Norwalk. ``Correctional Reception Center and Clinic'' and ``facility'' are euphemisms for prison or perhaps part part of a prison.
-Why not ``Residential Lounge''?
+The word ``Southern'' here refers to southern California; the facility is in Norwalk. ``Correctional Reception Center and Clinic'' and ``facility'' are euphemisms for prison or perhaps part of a prison.
+Sure, ``Reception Center'' sounds welcoming, but why not ``Residential Lounge''?
 A ``gang tattoo'' seems to be any kind of tattoo on anyone who has ever been a gang member.

 The use of circuit-riding appeals courts was begun under the reign of King Henry II and extended to North America in colonial times.
 Until 1891, even justices of the US Supreme Court had circuit-riding duties.
 (Carried out in summer, when the old dirt roads were more passable.
 This is supposedly the origin of the traditional long summer recess.
 They ended the tradition just as the bicycle craze led to a rapid increase in paved roads.)
 Below the level of the Supreme Court, there are still many itinerant judges.